Cumberland rallies to win program’s first MSC men’s golf tournament title

 The only other MSC title for the Phoenix men’s golf team came during the regular season of the 2013-14 season.

 Cumberland fired a third-round score of 13-over par 301 to finish the conference tournament with a 25-over par 889.
 The Phoenix edged out Lindsey Wilson after the Blue Raiders finished with a 26-over par 890.
-Lindsey Wilson was tied for the lead after the first round and had sole possession of the top spot after day two
+Lindsey Wilson was tied for the lead after the first round and had sole possession of the top spot after day two.

 Cumberlands posted the lowest round of the day on Wednesday with a 5-over par 293 to climb up a spot and finish third with an 896.